PBWS-Ripple-Solvency/.github/litepaper.md

 ## **1. Executive Summary**

-Ripple Solvency is a solution that addresses the growing need for privacy in the blockchain ecosystem by providing a means for individuals to prove solvency without revealing their wallet address or transaction history.
+XRPL Solvency is a solution that addresses the growing need for privacy in the blockchain ecosystem by providing a means for individuals to prove solvency without revealing their wallet address or transaction history.
 This is achieved through the use of cryptographic ring signature technology and other cryptographic means to generate verifiable, solvency proofs at a specific point in time.
 The solution is designed for individuals who value their privacy while transacting on blockchain platforms, and it offers a unique value proposition by allowing users to prove solvency without compromising their privacy.

 ## **2. The problem**

 The XRP Ledger is a decentralized, open-source blockchain technology that enables fast and secure transactions of the digital currency XRP.
 While the XRP Ledger provides a reliable platform for sending and receiving XRP, there is currently a need for solutions specifically designed for generating solvency proofs.
-This gap in the market creates an opportunity for solutions like the Ripple Solvency project to offer a new, innovative approach to generating proof of solvency that provides greater privacy and security for users.
-By leveraging cryptographic ring signatures and other cryptographic means, Ripple Solvency can generate verifiable solvency proofs that do not reveal the user's on-chain assets and history associated with their own identity, filling a need that is currently unmet by XRP Ledger-based solutions.
-Ripple Solvency could be used to offer a new level of trust and transparency to the XRP ecosystem, while ensuring the privacy and security of users' on-chain assets.
+This gap in the market creates an opportunity for solutions like the XRPL Solvency project to offer a new, innovative approach to generating proof of solvency that provides greater privacy and security for users.
+By leveraging cryptographic ring signatures and other cryptographic means, XRPL Solvency can generate verifiable solvency proofs that do not reveal the user's on-chain assets and history associated with their own identity, filling a need that is currently unmet by XRP Ledger-based solutions.
+XRPL Solvency could be used to offer a new level of trust and transparency to the XRP ecosystem, while ensuring the privacy and security of users' on-chain assets.

 SECP256k1 is a widely used elliptic curve cryptography algorithm that is used in many blockchain applications, including Bitcoin and Ethereum.
 While SECP256K1 provides a secure means of generating cryptographic signatures and keys, it is not ideally suited for use in zero-knowledge proofs (ZKPs) such as ZK-SNARKs.

 ZK-SNARKs require pairing-friendly elliptic curve cryptography, which is not a property of SECP256K1.
 This means that implementing ZK-SNARKs with SECP256K1 is not straightforward and requires additional workarounds that can significantly reduce the efficiency and security of the system.

-As Ripple Solvency is designed to provide a highly secure and efficient means of generating verifiable solvency proofs, the team behind the project needs to carefully consider the cryptography algorithms used in the solution.
+As XRPL Solvency is designed to provide a highly secure and efficient means of generating verifiable solvency proofs, the team behind the project needs to carefully consider the cryptography algorithms used in the solution.
 While SECP256K1 is a widely used and secure algorithm, it is not ideally suited for ZK-SNARKs, and other cryptography algorithms may need to be considered to ensure the best possible security and efficiency for the solution.

 ## **3. The solution**